jeromecoupe/webstoemp/src/blogposts/2019-08-17-headless-cms-graphql-api-eleventy.md

 ---
 title: "Consuming a headless CMS GraphQL API with Eleventy"
-excerpt: "With Eleventy, consuming data coming from a GraphQL API to generate static pages is as easy as using Markdown files."
+excerpt: "With Eleventy, consuming data coming from a GraphQL API to generate static pages is as straightforward as using Markdown files."
 image: "eleventy-graphql.jpg"
 imageAlt: "Eleventy and GraphQL sitting in a tree"
 tags: